Dip11/nodejs-express-mongo-api-boilerplate/README.md

 ### Project Structure
-1. src
+- src
     - config
     - controllers
     - models
     - routes
     - validation
-2. package-json
+- package-json
-3. server.js
+- server.js

 * In the `src/config` directory you will find two files named `keys.js` & `passport.js`.
-In `keys.js` you have to provide your **mongodbURI**(as shown in the configuration file). `passport.js` is the configuration for jwt-passport authentication.
+In `keys.js` you have to provide your **mongodbURI**(as shown in the configuration part). `passport.js` is the configuration for jwt-passport authentication.
 You can read more about the `passport-jwt` strategy in their official website.
 It does a great job breaking down how the JWT authentication strategy is constructed, explaining required parameters, variables and functions such as `options, secretOrKey, jwtFromRequest, verify`, and `jwt_payload`.

 * `src/controllers` is the directory where you will build your controllers based on different purpose.
-There is already a built-in controller `app-user.controller.js` with registering and login methods.
+There is already a built-in controller `app-user.controller.js` with registration and login methods.
 * `src/models` folder arranges all your models will be used for this project.
 *  `src/routes` folder keep track of all your routes.
-In the `index.js` file you have register all your purpose based routes, which further you can elaborate in your `src/routes/api` folder.
-There is also an `auth.js` file  for protected route.
+In the `index.js` file you have to register all your purpose based routes, which further you can elaborate in your `src/routes/api` folder.
+There is also an `auth.js` file  for defining protected  and public routes.
 *  `src/validation` folder keeps the files for validating `email` and `password`  for login and registration purpose.
 *  `package.json`  contains the meta-data of the project(dependencies and scripts).
 *  `server.js	` file is the main entry point of the project.
 When you run the project this file gets executed.